-The subsistence farmer on close acquaintance proves to be a rational human being experienced in making economic choices and decisions.
+To the surprise of many an academic, the subsistence farmer on close acquaintance proves to be a rational human being experienced in making economic choices and decisions.
 He is a subsistence farmer more by circumstance than by choice.
 Offer him proven opportunities to significantly increase his income and improve the quality of his life and he will gladly accept them.
 But do not expect him to accept technological changes that are not adequately tested or understood, or which cannot fit his circumstances.
 The more complicated the technology, the less willing he will be to try it.
-The possibility of adopting a package of practices piecemeal is likely to have ' considerable appeal.
+The possibility of adopting a package of practices piecemeal is likely to have considerable appeal.

-The combination of improved, input-responsive seeds and fertilizers is composed of elements with which most farmers now have some acquaintance, is scale neutral and simple enough to try.
+The combination of improved, input-responsive seeds and fertilisers is composed of elements with which most farmers now have some acquaintance, is scale neutral and simple enough to try.
 An overwhelming body of evidence suggests that the combination succeeds in nearly all years in most rainfed regions.
-Its adoption provides substantial financial benefits to the farmer, changing his attitude towards intensive agriculture and giving him the confidence to accept other improved practices.
+Its adoption provides substantial financial benefits to the farmer changing his attitude towards intensive agriculture and giving him the confidence to accept other improved practices.

-Improved Seeds
+Improved seeds

 The combination of genes for reduced plant height and reduced susceptibility to lodging with genes for responsiveness to applied nutrients resulted in quantum jumps in the yields of wheat and rice in irrigated agriculture.
-Similar approaches are proving successful with maize, sorghum, and the millets grown in rainfed conditions.
+Similar approaches are proving successful with maize, sorghum and millets grown in rainfed conditions.
 Improved varieties and hybrids significantly outyield local varieties in most years in most rainfed areas.
-The cost of purchasing improved seeds is small for these crops and the benefits are substantial.
-The ratio of benefit to additional cost is often in excess of 10 -- by all standards sufficient to ensure widespread adoption.
-Satisfactory
+The cost of purchasing improved seeds is small for these crops and the benefits substantial.
+The ratio of benefit to additional cost is often in excess of 10-by all standards sufficient to ensure widespread adoption.
+Satisfactory grain quality, earliness and suitable levels of disease and pest resistance are necessary in combination with the high yields to make the improved cultivars attractive to farmers.
+Although year-tovear variability in vield is higher for improved cultivars than for local varieties, the yield gains and other characteristics of good cultivars are sufficient to persuade farmers to take the higher risks involved.
+In Maharashtra State hybrids now make up 35 per cent of all sorghum planted in in the rainy season, and improved varieties make up more than 70 per cent in the post-rainv season.
+Average vields in the State are 50 per cent higher than they were ten years ago.